-In his work he mixes qualitative observations with quantitative data analysis to gain insights from the integration and appropriation of technologies.
-Subsequently, he exploits the gained knowledge with engineering techniques to prototype and evaluate data-related concepts and solutions.
+In his work he mixes desk and field research to gain insights from the integration and appropriation of digital technologies.
+Subsequently, he exploits the gained knowledge with engineering and design techniques to prototype and evaluate data-related concepts and solutions.

-He recently created the self-writing books system Memento, he co-created the visual programming environment Quadrigram, directed Winning Formula a sports newspaper from the future and produced TBD Catalog the catalog of the near future's normal ordinary everyday.
+He recently created the self-writing books application Memento, he co-created the visual programming environment Quadrigram as a tool for Sketching with Data, he directed Winning Formula a sports newspaper from the future and produced TBD Catalog the catalog of the near future's normal ordinary everyday.

 Fabien holds a Ph.D. degree in Computer Science and Digital Communications from Universitat Pompeu Fabra in Barcelona, Spain.
 Along his academic journey, he was also affiliated with the Senseable City Lab at the Massachusetts Institute of Technology (MIT), where he developed analysis methods of network data that improve the understanding of different aspects of human mobility and urban attractiveness.

 Prior to his graduate studies, he joined the CRAFT at the Swiss Federal Institute of Technologies, Lausanne (EPFL) to design, implement, and study location-aware collaborative applications.
 Subsequently, Fabien co-founded Simpliquity, an EPFL spin-off to design and develop of air-travel detection systems used in context-aware experience sampling surveys.